AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ### Create Trace Database
 Next, we create a log database to track and review incoming messages before loading them into the database. <br /> This prevents unnecessary or erroneous data in the database.
-To do this, search "Cloud Watch" - Click on "Log groups" and then click "new log group".
+To do this, search `Cloud Watch` - Click on "Log groups" and then click "new log group".
 Click on "create" <br />

 ![IoT SensorBase][CloudWatch]<br />

 Now the LogDatebase is created.
 You can repeat this step to create an Log only for errors.
-Name it "ErrorIOTSensorBase"<br />
+Name it `ErrorIOTSensorBase`<br />

 ### Create DynamoDB

 Now we will create the actual database in which the data will finally be stored.
-To do this, search for "DynamoDB".
+To do this, search for `DynamoDB`.
 Click on "Tabels" and then on "create Table".
 Assign a name for the table.
-It is important that you enter in the PartationKey field the name "SensorName" with the unit "string" and the SortKey the name "SensorTimestamp" with unit "number".
+It is important that you enter in the PartationKey field the name `SensorName` with the unit `string` and the SortKey the name `SensorTimestamp` with unit `number`.
 Make sure that there are no spelling mistakes.
 Also upper and lower case is important. <br />

 ![IoT SensorBase][DynamoDB]<br />

 Then click on "create table".
 Now the database is ready to be filled. <br />

 ### Connect IOT CORE / Cloud Watch / DynamoDB
 The last step in setting up the aws Cloud is to link the individual services together.
 This is done via the MQTT Broker (IOT Core).
-To do this, search for "IOT Core".
+To do this, search for `IOT Core`.
 Click on "Act" and then on "Rules".
 To create a rule click on "create".

 At the beginning, you assign a name for the rule.
 The name does not matter.
 Next, click on "edit" at Rule query statement and add the following code:<br />